sevuganhari/sood-tm3/README.md

 - Relies on nameplate mounting to prevent wobble from side to side.

 ### Material Choice & Printing
-- At 100 F and outdoor temps I would recommend V2 printed with ABS as a best solution for this.
+- I would recommend V2 printed with ABS as a best solution for this.
 - I did not have a printer at home, so I used service provided on https://www.3dhubs.com and paid not more than $30 per print.
 You can choose any 3D Printing service provider, and generate these models.
 (Definitely a good price
 - You may have to drill holes by yourself and find the right screw to fix holder & license plate to it.
 - Will provide links to purchase of screw / nuts / bolts etc. in the near future.